thabangrapotu/STATS-app/README.md

 5. Submit a pull request with your changes.

 ## License
-This repository is licensed under the [MIT License](https://github.com/thabangrapotu/Website/blob/main/LICENSE).
-Feel free to use, modify, and distribute the code for personal or commercial purposes.
+This repository is licensed under the [3-Clause BSD License](https://github.com/thabangrapotu/Website/blob/main/LICENSE).
+Feel free to use, modify, and distribute the code for personal or commercial purposes as per the license.